wangguodong-f/paho.mqtt.cpp/README.md

 ### What's New in v1.5.x

-The latest updates move the codebase to C++17 and adds supoort for UNIX-domain sockets.
-They also fixe a number of build issues, and targets the latest Paho C release, v1.3.14.
+The latest updates for v1.5 moved the codebase to C++17 and added support for UNIX-domain sockets.
+They also fixed a number of build issues, now targeting the latest Paho C release, v1.3.14.

+The primary changes in the v1.5 versions are:

-- Update the code base to C++17
+- Updated the code base to C++17
-- Support for the pending Paho C v1.3.14 release.
+- Support for the Paho C v1.3.14 release.
     - Support for UNIX-domain sockets
 - Reorganize and reformat the sources and added a .clang-format capability.
 - Create universal client instances that can connect using v3 or v5. (i.e. no more instances that are only v3 capable)
 - Bump the CMake to v3.13
-- Fix a number of CMake build issues
+- Fix a large number of CMake build issues
-- Update the GitHub CI
+- Updated the GitHub CI

+For the full list of updates in each release, see the [CHANGELOG](https://github.com/eclipse-paho/paho.mqtt.cpp/blob/master/CHANGELOG.md).

 ## Contributing

-Contributions to this project are gladly welcomed and appreciated Before submitting a Pull Request, please keep three things in mind:
+Contributions to this project are gladly welcomed and appreciated.
+Before submitting a Pull Request, please keep three things in mind:

  - This is an official Eclipse project, so it is required that all contributors sign an [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php)
  - Please submit all Pull Requests against the _develop_ branch (not master).